lindaprotocol/documentation-en/docs/api/http.md

 - `function_selector`：The function signature, no spaces allowed.
 - `parameter`：The virtual machine format of the call parameters.
 Use the JS tool provided by Remix to convert the contract caller's parameter array into the format required by the virtual machine.
 - `data`：Data for interacting with the smart contract, including the called contract function and parameters.
 You can choose to interact through this field, or through `function_selector` and `parameter`.
 If `data` and `function_selector` exist simultaneously, `function_selector` will be used for contract interaction.
-- `fee_limit`：Maximum sun to be consumed (1 TRX = 1,000,000 sun).
+- `fee_limit`：Maximum sun to be consumed (1 LIND = 1,000,000 sun).
-- `call_value`：The amount of sun (1 TRX = 1,000,000 sun) to transfer to the contract during this call.
+- `call_value`：The amount of sun (1 LIND = 1,000,000 sun) to transfer to the contract during this call.
 - `owner_address`：The account address initiating the `triggercontract`, defaults to HexString format.
-- `call_token_value`:The amount of TRC-10 tokens to transfer to the contract during this call.
+- `call_token_value`:The amount of LRC-10 tokens to transfer to the contract during this call.
 If `token_id` is not set, this should be `0` or not set.
-- `token_id`:The ID of the TRC-10 token to transfer to the contract during this call.
+- `token_id`:The ID of the LRC-10 token to transfer to the contract during this call.
 If none, do not set.
 - `Permission_id` (optional): Specifies the ID of the Account Management Permission used to sign the transaction.
 - `visible` :Sets the address format. `true` for Base58Check, `false` or omitted for HexString.